Overview

 Queensland University of Technology

-He is a Professor at Queensland University of Technology (QUT) in Brisbane and Deputy Director of the QUT Centre for Robotics, where I lead the Visual Understanding and Learning Program.
-I am also Deputy Director (Research) for the ARC Research Hub in Intelligent Robotic Systems for Real-Time Asset Management (2022-2027) and was Chief Investigator of the Australian Centre for Robotic Vision 2017-2020.
-I conduct research in robotic vision and robot learning, at the intersection of robotics, computer vision, and machine learning.
-My research interests focus on robotic learning for manipulation, interaction and navigation, scene understanding, and the reliability of deep learning for open-set and open-world conditions.
+He is a Professor at Queensland University of Technology (QUT) in Brisbane and Deputy Director of the QUT Centre for Robotics, where he leads the Visual Understanding and Learning Program.
+He is also Deputy Director (Research) for the ARC Research Hub in Intelligent Robotic Systems for Real-Time Asset Management (2022-2027) and was Chief Investigator of the Australian Centre for Robotic Vision 2017-2020.
+Niko conducts research in robotic vision and robot learning, at the intersection of robotics, computer vision, and machine learning.
+His research interests focus on robotic learning for manipulation, interaction and navigation, scene understanding, and the reliability of deep learning for open-set and open-world conditions.

 Schedule